How Far Will Two-Way Radios Work?

 Read more about how cell phones could be costing your business here.

 So, what to do next?

 We would suggest considering how much of your business communications are done within one kilometre of each other.
-If you have 75 to 80% of your standard communications done inside of this zone, business walkie talkies are a great option for most businesses.
+If you have 75 to 80% of your standard communications done inside of this zone, two-way radios are a great option for most businesses.
 Check out our FREE Hytera Two-Way Radio Selection Guide to help you decide on the perfect option for all of your communication needs!

 Need more information on your options?
 Call us at 1-877-721-7070 or contact us online here.